przybylek/Monolith-vs-Microservices/README.md

 # mono-vs-ms-results
-This repository contains a reproducible package from a research focusing on monolithic and microservice applications performance
+This repository contains a reproducible package (raw data and R scripts to visualize it) from a research focusing on monolithic and microservice applications performance.